Zhang-YZ/Huarongdao/README.md

 # Huarongdao
-A chinese game about sanguo history.
+A chinese game from sanguo history.